Death259/Audio-Waveform-Generator/README.md

-# 🎵 Audio Waveform Generator Pro
+# 🎵 Audio Waveform Generator

 A beautiful, feature-rich Progressive Web App (PWA) that generates stunning waveform images from your audio files.
 Create professional-looking visualizations with extensive customization options and powerful export capabilities.